Unifex/docs.tokaido.io/pages/environments.md

 If you don't want to keep this running all the time, you can run `tok sync` to perform a one-time sync on demand.

 ## Configuring Drupal to use the Tokaido Database
 Your site needs to be told how to access the MySQL database that Tokaido provides.

+When you run `tok init` on a new, Tokaido will ask you if you want to automatically configure this database connection.
+If you agree, Tokaido will create the file `docroot/sites/default/settings.tok.php` and link to it from `docroot/sites/default/settings.php`.
+It will also add some Tokaido-specific files to your `.gitignore`

+You can optionally manually configure your database connectoin, which can be especially helpful for Drupal multisite configurations.

 To do this, add the following line to the bottom of your `sites/default/settings.php` file:

 <div class="callout callout--danger">
     <p>Make sure you have `tok watch` running so that your changes are copied into the Tokaido environment</p>